Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Background

 \subsection{Full-Disk and File-Based Encryption}

-Full-disk encryption (FDE) is used to encrypt all user data on a device at a block level using symmetric key encryption, namely AES.
-User data is encrypted before saving to it to disk; when the data is read, the decryption procedure is performed before returning it to the parent process.
-Android's FDE implementation encrypts data using a device disk encryption key (DEK), which is encrypted by a key encryption key (KEK) that is derived from the user's PIN/password.
-Only following successful boot-time user authentication is the key released in order to decrypt the device data.
-Without successful authentication, the KEK and the DEK are not released, so device data cannot be decrypted~\cite{android:fde}.
+Full-disk encryption (FDE) encrypts all user data on a device at a block level using symmetric key encryption, usually AES.
+Throughout standard device usage, data is continuously encrypted before it is written to a flash storage device that exposes itself as blocked memory; during read operations, the data is decrypted before returning it to the parent process.
+Android's FDE implementation is based on the \texttt{dm-crypt} Linux kernel module, which encrypts data using a device disk encryption key (DEK) with 128-bit AES in CBC mode.
+The DEK is encrypted by a key encryption key (KEK) derived from the user's PIN or password, both of which are managed within the TEE.
+Only if the user successfully passes an authentication challenge are the keys released; failing this, neither the KEK nor the DEK are unlocked, thereby preventing data decryption~\cite{android:fde}.

-File-based encryption (FBE) encrypts data at a filesystem level, unlike FDE which operates at a block or volume level.
-FBE is generally considered to be FDE's successor on mobile devices: it allows essential data to still be used for critical device functions---accessibility services, emergency calls, and alarm managers---while keeping sensitive data encrypted when the device is locked~\cite{android:fbe}.
-FBE generates per-file AES encryption keys, which are used to dynamically decrypt and encrypt data as it is read and written respectively to persistent storage.
-FBE is supported by Apple SEP and by Android 7.0+, which supports directory-level encryption using the Keymaster TA for key management.
+File-based encryption (FBE) encrypts data at a filesystem level, unlike FDE that operates at a block or volume level.
+FBE is generally considered to be FDE's successor on mobile devices: it permits essential data to still be used for critical device functions---accessibility services, emergency calls, and alarm managers---while keeping sensitive data encrypted when the device is locked~\cite{android:fbe}.
+Commonly, FBE generates unique AES file encryption keys (FEKs) for dynamically encrypting and decrypting user files, e.g.\ documents, as they are written to and read from a persistent storage device.
+FBE is used by Secure Enclave-enabled Apple devices, which manages keys within the Apple SEP.
+In contrast, Android devices (version 7.0+) support directory-level encryption using keys managed in the Keymaster TEE TA or a mobile hardware security module.